Margaret Campbell, Duchess of Argyll: Final years

 The Duchess wrote a memoir, Forget Not (published by W. H. Allen Ltd in 1975) which was reviewed negatively for its name-dropping and air of entitlement.
 She also lent her name as author to a guide to entertaining.
 With her fortune diminished, she opened her London house at 48 Upper Grosvenor Street, which had been decorated for her parents in 1935 by Syrie Maugham, for paid tours.
 Her extravagant lifestyle and ill-considered investments left her largely penniless by the time she died.

 In 1978, Margaret's debts forced her to move from Upper Grosvenor Street and relocate with her maid to a suite at the Grosvenor House Hotel.
-In April 1988, on the evening after the Grand National, she appeared on a Channel 4 After Dark discussion about horse racing "so she said, to put the point of view of the horse", later walking out of the programme "because she was so very sleepy".
+In April 1988, on the evening after the Grand National, she appeared on a Channel 4 After Dark discussion about horse racing so she said, "to put the point of view of the horse", later walking out of the programme "because she was so very sleepy".
 In 1990, unable to pay the hotel bills, she was evicted and, with the support of friends and her first husband, moved into an apartment.

 Margaret's children later placed her in a nursing home in Pimlico, London.
 The Duchess died in penury in 1993 after a bad fall in the nursing home.
-Her funeral, a requiem mass, was held at Church of the Immaculate Conception, Farm Street in Mayfair.
+Her funeral, a requiem mass, was held at the Church of the Immaculate Conception, Farm Street in Mayfair.
 She was buried alongside her first husband, Charles Sweeny, who had died only four months earlier, in Brookwood Cemetery in Woking, Surrey.

-Margaret had asked Charles Castle in 1974 to write her biography, but reneged.
+Margaret had asked Charles Castle in 1974 to write her biography.
 He then published The Duchess Who Dared – The Life of Margaret, Duchess of Argyll in 1994.
 It was reprinted in 1995 by Pan Books, and in 2021, to coincide with the TV series A Very British Scandal, by Swift Press.